AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 As we've mentioned before, an unconstrained discriminated subtype with defaults is called a mutable subtype.
-An important feature of mutable subtypes is that it allows for changing the discriminants of an object, e.g. via assignments.
+An important feature of mutable subtypes is that it allows changing the discriminants of an object, e.g. via assignments.
 However, as we know, we cannot assign to objects of limited types.
 Therefore, in essence, a type should be nonlimited to be considered a mutable subtype.